organization design vs organization development

-Is there a difference between Organisation Design and Organisation Development?
-Many people believe Design falls within Development while others see them as fields that belong in fundamentally different parts of the organisation, i.e. Design should sit with the strategy function/COO while Development belongs with HR.
+Is there a difference between Organization Design and Organization Development?
+Many people believe Design falls within Development while others see them as fields that belong in fundamentally different parts of the organization, i.e. Design should sit with the strategy function/COO while Development belongs with HR.

 In discussing this topic with Mark LaScola (Mark, an American, runs one of the leading niche but very much global Organisation Design firms and has been an Organisation Design practitioner for 30+ years), his view is that Europeans are confused about the difference between the two ODs while Americans have a very clear sense of their separation.
 In Europe they are seen as similar fields, with Design being a subset of Development.
 The below Venn Diagrams depict these two world views: